 If it’s a lead generation landing page, the CTA button will come at the end of the form.
 Once the user fills out the form, they’ll click the button to submit it.
 The CTA copy should tell the user what will happen after they click on the button.

-Here’s a great example from SEMrush.
-Once the user fills in the form, they click the orange button to download the report.
-The CTA (“Explore the full report”) is concise and clear.
+Here’s a great example from Sprout Social.
+Once the user fills out the form, they click the green button to download the report.
+The clear CTA (“Email me the data report”) is concise and eye-catching.

 Here’s an example of a click-through landing page from Arcade.
 The CTA — “Try Arcade Free” — is simple and clear.